These are commonly referred to terms and definitions that you will find in our program.

-There is both Commonwealth and State and Territory level legislation that assists in the protection of children online, including the sharing of online child sexual abuse material, online grooming and image-based abuse.
+There is both Commonwealth and State and Territory level legislation that assists in the protection of children online, including the sharing of online child sexual abuse material and online grooming.

 Live streaming is the transmission or receiving of real time media, usually audio visual, over the internet.
 Live stream creators need a device with a web camera or camera and a microphone to stream live content.
 This can include a mobile phone, laptop or tablet.

 Online Child Sexual Exploitation (OCSE)

 Online child sexual exploitation is when an individual (adult, or another child) or group uses technology or the internet to facilitate the sexual abuse of a child, including the production and sharing of child sexual abuse material online.

 Online gaming includes video games played over a device connected to the internet and can range from simple text based games, to games incorporating complex graphics and virtual worlds.
 Games can be played either solo or by many players simultaneously.

 Online grooming is when an adult makes online contact with someone under the age of 16 with the intention of establishing a relationship to enable sexual abuse.
 The offence occurs in the communication phase so no physical contact need ever occur for police to step in and investigate.

 These are features you can use to restrict or limit the access of content on your child’s device.
 Some features include:

 - Oversight of what your child can view/watch

 - Approval of new friends